The Importance of Service Agreements

 Why should you consider setting up service agreements?

 As the name suggests, a service agreement is an agreement between you and your service provider.
 Your service provider could be any organisation that provides services to you under the NDIS – any organisation from a major national service provider or a one-person operation.

 The service agreement is designed to protect both of you from misunderstandings or disagreements by clearly stating how much supports will be provided, how they will be provided and what costs and fees you’ll need to pay.
 Because the NDIS gives you more choice and control over the supports you receive, it also means you need to ensure they’re delivered in a way that aligns with your plan - this is where the service agreement comes in.

 There is no single service agreement template and lots of registered providers will have their own.
-But if you use a smaller or unregistered provider that doesn’t have a standard service agreement, the NDIS provide a blank template you can use - View the NDIS template here
+Learn more about what may be included in a service agreement on the NDIS website.

 What’s in a service agreement?